-Geothermal Tax Credits for Lansing Residents Looking for significant savings on the installation of that geothermal heating and cooling system you’ve long fancied?
+Geothermal Tax Credits for Lansing Residents Looking to save lots of money on the installation of that geothermal heating and cooling system you’ve long fancied?
 Well, this could be the time!
-The Bipartisan Budget Act of 2018, approved in February 2018, reinstates the Residential Energy Efficient Property Credit for fuel cells, small wind systems … and geothermal heat pumps.
-Pertaining to the latter: This credit applies from now through December 31, 2021.It rebates 30% of specified expenditures for systems placed in service between now and December 31, 2019.
-A progressive reduction in credit value is scheduled for each year following, so if you’re seeking the full 30% credit, you’ll have to take action right away.Retrofit systems are accounted “placed in service” when they’re fully installed and ready for use.
-Systems for newly built or newly renovated homes are considered “placed in service” at the time you, the homeowner, first inhabit the home.The home doesn’t have to be your main residence.
-Your geothermal heat pump is required to comply with federal ENERGY STAR specifications.To get the Residential Energy Efficient Property Credit, you must fill out and file IRS Form 5695.
+The Bipartisan Budget Act of 2018, signed in February 2018, reinstates the Residential Energy Efficient Property Credit for fuel cells, small wind systems … and geothermal heat pumps.
+As far as the latter are concerned: This credit applies from now through December 31, 2021.It rebates 30% of specified expenditures for systems placed in service between now and December 31, 2019.
+A progressive reduction in credit value is scheduled for each successive year, so if you’re seeking the full 30% credit, you’ll have to take action right away.Retrofit systems are accounted “placed in service” when they’re fully installed and ready for use.
+Systems for newly built or newly renovated homes are considered “placed in service” at the time you, the homeowner, first inhabit the home.The home doesn’t have to be your principal place of residence.
+Your geothermal heat pump is required to comply with federal ENERGY STAR specifications.To receive the Residential Energy Efficient Property Credit, you should fill out and file IRS Form 5695.
 For more specifics, check out our blog as well as this WaterFurnace®-prepared handout, Understanding the Federal Incentives for Geothermal Heat Pumps.
-While we at S&J Heating and Insulation, Inc. would love to see you purchase a geothermal heating and cooling system for your Lansing home, we cannot legally suggest any financial scheme for doing so.
-We can, however, recommend that you speak with an area tax professional.
-He or she can instruct you on how best to capitalize on geothermal tax credits in light of your unique financial situation.
+While we at S&J Heating and Insulation, Inc. would like to see you purchase a geothermal heating and cooling system for your Lansing home, we cannot legally suggest any financial scheme for doing so.
+We can, however, recommend that you seek the services of an area tax professional.
+He or she can instruct you on how best to profit from geothermal tax credits in light of your unique financial situation.
 If you want to find out more about what other energy-related tax incentives might be available to you at the federal, state, and local levels, visit dsireusa.org.
 This is a unique resource that’ll give you state-by-state facts on heaps of policies and incentives designed to advance renewable energy and energy efficiency.
-And bear in mind: When you’re ready to install a geothermal heating and cooling system in your home, go with the Lansing geothermal experts at S&J Heating and Insulation, Inc..
+And bear in mind: When you’ve made up your mind to install a geothermal heating and cooling system in your home, go with the Lansing geothermal experts at S&J Heating and Insulation, Inc..
 We’ll get the job done right – to help you start saving both energy and money right from the start.